Top 10 Best Book Characters of All Time

 Atticus Finch, trying to meet his goals, face his challenges, and encourage and educate his kids on powerful messages that we can apply in our world, are the things that make him such an amazing and fascinating character.
 While he does not always succeed, it's his desire and boldness to do what others are not willing to do that makes him so powerful.
 Read To Kill a Mockingbird and try to tell me a single thing wrong with Atticus.
 Just try.

 While Dumbledore isn't a perfect person, he's a brilliantly accomplished wizard.
 He's so perceptive and attempts to do the right thing.
-He also has a sense of humour.
+He also has a sense of humor.
 Despite all his shortcomings and mistakes, he's a genius.
 Any number of adjectives will be less than enough for this magnificent "barmy old codger."

 Although Dumbledore had his flaws, he was an overall selfless, wise, and brave leader.
 He is also, in my opinion, like the king of dad jokes.
 A lot of people hate Dumbledore, but he meant well.
 Kudos to Albus Dumbledore!